SirWolfi/magical_tweaks_mc/README.md

 # Magical Twearks Mc
-A minecraft datapack which adds 6 classes, atrfacts, new tables and other new items!
+A minecraft datapack which adds 6 classes, artifacts, new tables and other new items!
 (Multiplayer friendly!)

 ***IMPORTANT: THE WIKI IS NOT DONE YET.
 BUT THERE ARE SOME IMPORTANT INFOS YOU CAN/SHOULD READ!***
 # About